 Erythrocyte Indices

 We saw changes in the erythrocyte indices after the E. Coli infection.
 The mean corpuscular volume was a lot lower in all the groups, which are T1, T2, T3 and T4 compared to the group that was not infected which is T0.
 This change was very significant.
-The groups that got infected and also got curcumin had the mean corpuscular volume values..
+The groups that got infected and also got curcumin had the mean corpuscular volume values.
 The group that just got curcumin and was not infected, which is T5 had mean corpuscular volume values that were similar to the group that was not infected.
 The E. Coli infection had an effect, on the erythrocyte indices, especially the mean corpuscular volume.

 Mean corpuscular hemoglobin also showed a significant (P<0.05) decline in the infected control and infected treatment groups, indicating a reduction in hemoglobin content per erythrocyte.
 In contrast, mean corpuscular hemoglobin concentration did not differ significantly among treatment groups, suggesting that the concentration of hemoglobin within erythrocyte s remained relatively stable.